Visit Olinda in Brazil

 WHEN TO VISIT OLINDA BRAZIL?

-Olinda boasts beautiful weather throughout the year, but the best time to experience the city is from September to April.
+Olinda boasts beautiful weather throughout the year, but the best time to experience the city is from September to April, when the skies are clearer and the streets are perfect for exploring.

 Between May and August, heavy rains can be quite common, so it’s advisable to avoid that period.